 Just lay some thinly-sliced apples in a spiraling pattern over the dough and then fold the edge of the dough over the apples to make a free-form tart.

-Once baked, sprinkle the tart with sliced almonds and Frigo Crumbled Blue Cheese.
-Drizzle with a little bit of honey, and it’s ready to go out to your guests.
+Once baked, sprinkle the tart with sliced almonds and crumbled blue cheese.
+Drizzle with a little bit of honey, and it's ready to go out to your guests.

 The galette is best served warm on the day it is made.
 You can warm it in a 350F oven just before serving if it's gotten cool, or just serve it room temperature.

 The dough can also be prepared and refrigerated for up to 3 days before or frozen for 2 months (double wrapped in plastic and placed in a heavy-duty freezer bag.)
 Defrost it overnight in the refrigerator.
 Before rolling, let cold dough rest at room temperature until malleable, about 15 minutes.

 Celebrate the start of apple season with something a little special.
 You will not want to share, but your friends and family will thank you when you do.

 For more information on which apple varieties are best for baking, check out our Guide to Apples.